Jibril14/Rasa-Chatbot/MYDOC/workflow1.md

 # Workflow

+# nlu.yml

 - We define an intent (eg thank) in nlu.yml, then we give examples(training data), this is a write up patterns we want our model to recognise eg thank you, appreciate, many thanks

+# domain.yml
 - Then here we bring a list of all intents as they are in nlu.yml.
 We also define a list of responses here too.
 The domain.yml is like where the bot stores text(response)
+- other components in here are: actions, slots, forms, templates
+# stories.yml
 - stories.yml has two keys intent: greet & action: utter_greet (we call out intents as define in nlu.yml and responses has define in domain.yml). stories.yml is use to define the conversational flow of chatbot(intent & values).  map the response to an intent and trigger it. here we call